Pathways to a New Environmental Ethic

 About the Book

-This book explores three new ways of thinking about the interrelation of ourselves and “nature”: Merleau-Ponty’s notion of embodiment, the connection between enactivism and affordances, and object-oriented ontology.
-These approaches to selfhood reorder our moral obligations: what are our responsibilities to ourselves, our children, and nature itself?
-An embodied ethic based on empathy, one compatible with object-oriented ontology that incorporates panpsychism, and one derived from the social imaginary can provide an ethic that transcends supposed cultural biases and offers a new way of confronting climate change.
-To meet contemporary environmental challenges, we need to change our minds about our minds.
+This book explores three new ways of thinking about the interrelation of ourselves and “nature”: Merleau-Ponty’s notion of embodiment, the connection between enactivism and affordances, and object oriented ontology.
+These approaches to selfhood reorder our moral obligations: What are our responsibilities to ourselves, our children, and nature itself?
+An embodied ethic can transcend cultural biases and offer a new way of confronting climate change.
+To meet environmental challenges, we need to change our minds about our minds.

 About the Author(s)